7 incredible places to dive in Australia + the best times to visit

 Perched on the picturesque east coast of Tasmania lies the charming town of Bicheno, a true gem for adventurous divers and marine enthusiasts.
 The town's primary allure for divers stems from its unparalleled proximity to one of the Apple Isle’s most famous diving destinations - the Governor Island Marine Reserve.

-The crown jewel of this marine paradise is the aptly named "Magic Garden" - a 38-metre underwater wall blanketed in a kaleidoscope of rainbow coral.
-Here, lucky divers may catch glimpses of seals gliding effortlessly through the enormous tunnels, creating an almost otherworldly experience.
-Bicheno's unbeatable location, combined with the sheer abundance of marine life and geological wonders, cement its status as one of the best places to dive in Australia.
+The crown jewel of this marine paradise is the aptly named "Magic Garden" - a 38-metre underwater wall blanketed in coral.
+Here, you may be lucky enough to see seals gliding effortlessly through the enormous tunnels - it's an experience like no other!

 When to dive Bicheno: Year-round